Super Show-Down (2018): Storylines

 At SummerSlam, during the WWE Championship match between Samoa Joe and AJ Styles, Joe taunted Styles by disrespecting his wife and daughter, who were in attendance.
 An irate Styles attacked Joe with a steel chair, resulting in Joe winning by disqualification, however, Styles retained the title.
 On August 24, a rematch between the two for the title was scheduled for Hell in a Cell.
-At the event, Styles countered Joe's "Coquina Clutch" into a pin to retain the championship, despite Styles submitting to the "Coquina Clutch", which the referee did not see.
+Prior to Hell in a Cell, another title match was scheduled for Super Show-Down.
+At Hell in a Cell, Styles countered Joe's "Coquina Clutch" into a pin to retain the championship, despite Styles submitting to the "Coquina Clutch", which the referee did not see.
 After the match, Joe attacked Styles.
-An irate Joe demanded a rematch with Styles.
-Paige agreed and scheduled a third match between the two for the title at Super Show-Down, with "no disqualifications, no count-outs, and no excuses."
+Later backstage, Paige told Joe that the title match at Super Show-Down would feature "no disqualifications, no countouts, and no excuses".

 On the August 7 episode of SmackDown, The New Day's Big E and Kofi Kingston defeated The Bar (Cesaro and Sheamus) to become the number one contenders for the SmackDown Tag Team Championship at SummerSlam, where The New Day defeated defending champions The Bludgeon Brothers' (Harper and Rowan) by disqualification, but did not win the titles.
 The New Day captured the championships on the following episode of SmackDown and retained them at Hell in a Cell.
 On September 4, a match between The New Day and The Bar for the titles was scheduled for Super Show-Down.

 At SummerSlam, Charlotte Flair defeated Becky Lynch and defending champion Carmella in a triple threat match to capture the SmackDown Women's Championship.
 After the match, Lynch attacked Flair, thus turning heel.
 Throughout following weeks, the two attacked each other.
 At Hell in a Cell, Lynch defeated Flair to win the championship.
 On September 6, a title rematch was scheduled for Super Show-Down.

-Following the return of Trish Stratus on the August 27 episode of Raw, Stratus, along with Raw Women's Champion Ronda Rousey would accompany Natalya in her match against Alicia Fox, which she won.
-After the contest, the duo were congratulated by The Bella Twins (Nikki Bella and Brie Bella), who announced that they would be returning to action against The Riott Squad (Ruby Riott, Liv Morgan and Sarah Logan) the following week.
-On August 28, a six-woman tag team match pitting Rousey and The Bella Twins against The Riott Squad was scheduled for Super Show-Down.
+Following the return of Trish Stratus on the August 27 episode of Raw, Stratus, along with Raw Women's Champion Ronda Rousey, would accompany Natalya in her match against Alicia Fox, which she won.
+After the contest, the duo were congratulated by The Bella Twins (Nikki Bella and Brie Bella), who announced that they would be returning to action against The Riott Squad (Ruby Riott, Liv Morgan, and Sarah Logan) the following week.
+Shortly afterwards, a six-woman tag team match pitting Rousey and The Bella Twins against The Riott Squad was scheduled for Super Show-Down.

 On the August 21 episode of SmackDown, Peyton Royce defeated Naomi.
 The following week, Billie Kay defeated Naomi.
 On the September 4 episode of SmackDown, Naomi defeated Royce.
 After the match, The IIconics (Royce and Kay) attacked Naomi until the returning Asuka made the save.
-On September 4, a tag team match between The IIconics and Asuka & Naomi was scheduled for Super Show-Down.
+On September 4, a tag team match pitting The IIconics against Asuka and Naomi was scheduled for Super Show-Down.